transbioZI/dsMTLBase/README.md

 | `dsMTL_net`  | MTL | Classification/Regression | Incorporate task-relatedness described as a graph |
 | `dsMTL_iNMF`  | MTL | Matrix factorization | Factorize matrices into shared and specific components |

+> [!NOTE]
+> In addition to the original architecture for federated MTL approaches as presented in the initial publication (Cao et al., 2022) and described above, which supports the analysis of sensitive individual-level data from geographically distributed data sources using the DataSHIELD platform, the concept of differential privacy has been included into the dsMTL package in 2025.
+This optional feature offers an additional security mechanism that is specific to the MTL models.
+In particular, differential privacy can provide a protection against so-called membership inference attacks to the models.
+Instructions and examples on how to set up the optional differential privacy feature are given in the documentation for [dsMTLClient](https://github.com/transbioZI/dsMTLClient).